asmaaaboshadi/4-bit-counter-/README.md

 counter can count and store the number of times a particular event or process has occurred in a digital logic system or computer.
 The sequential digital logic circuit, which has multiple outputs and a single clock input, is the most prevalent type of counter.
-Binary or binarycoded decimal numbers are the outputs.
+Binary or binary coded decimal numbers are the outputs.
 The number can either rise or fall with each clock pulse.
 Synchronous generally refers to something that is time-synchronized with others.
 All clocks follow the same reference clock when synced